Down but not out: How hard has depression hit cricket?

 "Professionally, this is heightened and further influenced by the pressure to perform, social media pressures, being away from the family especially as a younger athlete or with a young family. "

 However, England's glory days did not last for as long as they hoped.
 With a crushing 3-0 defeat to Pakistan and a 2-0 thumping from South Africa both in 2012 meant their time at the top only lasted for a year.
 After this the cracks in the foundations started to show.
-Kevin Pietersen arguably one of England's best ever batsmen was dropped from all formats after he was caught texting members of the South African team telling them how to get his captain Andrew Strauss out.
-There was also a troll twitter account set up called 'KP Genius' which made fun off Kevin Pietersen, it was believed that some of the England cricket players were involved with the Twitter account.
-Kevin Pietersen said in 'The Edge' documentary that it made him feel so 'low' and he described that he was 'desperate to pick up an injury' so this way he wouldn't have to play with the people he believed were trolling him on twitter.
+Kevin Pietersen, arguably one of England's best ever batsmen, was dropped from all formats after he was caught texting members of the South African team telling them how to get his captain Andrew Strauss out.
+There was also a troll twitter account set up called 'KP Genius' which made fun of Pietersen, it was believed that some of the England cricket players were involved with the Twitter account.
+Pietersen told 'The Edge' that it made him feel so 'low' and he described that he was 'desperate to pick up an injury' so this way he wouldn't have to play with the people he believed were trolling him on twitter.

-Social media can have a profound effect on any sports players mental health.
+Social media can have a profound effect on any sports player's mental health.
 Platforms like Twitter give people the space to express their feelings about pretty much anything, and some cricket fans do not hold back.
-Pretty much every English sports player across the board has experienced abuse over social media.
+Many English sporting athletes have experienced abuse over social media.
 Sports psychologist Brunetti-Leach believes what people put on social media can have some 'repercussions' on Athletes' mental health.

 "Social media in particular gives everyone a chance to express themselves with the comfort of a screen in front of them, reducing the humanity behind the comments one would make and it is very easy to forget that what you can say can influence another person," he said.

-"Some of the high-profile cricketers such as Kevin Pietersen, James Taylor, Shane Warne and Jonathan Trott all had a mass media following, of which the repercussions of social media's involvement were expressed by the athletes to be really detrimental to their mental health."
+"Some of the high-profile cricketers such as Pietersen, James Taylor, Shane Warne and Trott all had a mass media following, of which the repercussions of social media's involvement was expressed by the athletes to be really detrimental to their mental health."

 Some professionals have decided not to use social media.
 Former England captain Sir Alastair Cook spoke to the Belfast Telegraph and said: "I do deliberately ignore it because I'm not on Twitter or Facebook.
 I try to speak to people rather than pushing keys on a keypad."